kevbarroga/hugo-blog/content/post/moto-scrape-part-1.md

 `>>> target_url = "http://www.motogp.com/en/ajax/results/selector/2017"`

 We will now try to get data!
-Let fetch the races scheduled for the 2017 season:
+Let's fetch the races scheduled for the 2017 season:

 `>>> races = requests.get(target_url)`